zooniverse/front-end-monorepo/packages/lib-panoptes-js/README.md

 ## Contributing

-See the [contributing documentation]() for more information.
-This package should be cloned as part of the [front-end-monorepo](https://github.com/zooniverse/front-end-monorepo).
-Generally, create a fork, push your changes to a branch, and open a pull request for review.

-### Conventions

-This project adheres to Semantic Versioning, and follows the changelog format set out at Keep a CHANGELOG.

-### Publishing

-TODO: write docs about publishing to NPM
+See the [contributing documentation](docs/CONTRIBUTING.md) for more information.

 ## License